 Stock up on sales and shop from your freezer

 Stocking up ahead of time is one of the best ways to save money in your kitchen and grocery budget.
 Even if you don't need an item that week when you see things that are at a low price, stock up for future meals.
-Meat sales, or using something like Zaycon Foods to get deals on meats are great ideas to save money on long-term meal planning.
+Meat sales or purchasing ½ cow to get deals on meats are great ideas to save money on long-term meal planning.

 Plan for using leftovers

 Many families just don't like to eat the same thing day after day, but that doesn't mean you can't plan on using leftovers.
 If you make a batch of a favorite recipe that makes more than one meal, you can use the leftovers for meals the next day, or put into freezer storage containers for future meals.
 Soups and stews are great for fast lunches.
 Just put in the freezer right away and grab and go later for a fast meal.

 If you are making large cuts of meats and know you won't be able to use all in one meal, plan for alternative dishes the next day that use the meat but in a different way.
 Leftover roast beef is great in stews or shredded with taco seasoning.
 Seasoned ground meat can be divided and used for pasta, casseroles, tacos, salads, etc. with just a few extra spices.

 One of the best tips we can give you is to invest in tools that will save you time and money.
 For me, that includes using a slow cooker on a regular basis.
 For others, the Instant Pot or any electric pressure cooker makes a huge difference.
 These items will save tons of time in your daily cooking routine, but also a lot of money over the long term.

 Being frugal and still providing your family with healthy and delicious meals isn't impossible.
 These are our go-to tips that are easy to manage.
 Any busy mom can put these frugal kitchen tips to use to save money in their budget without sacrificing flavor or convenience.